ariapn/rankine/README.md

 =======

-A demonstration of some principles of scientific data processing in Python for Software Carpentry (SWC) at UIUC.
+A demonstration of some principles of scientific data processing in Python for Software Carpentry (SWC) at UIUC 01/19/2018

 ## Usage